-- Promotional Supervisors may review each newly promoted or transferred employee after completion of orientation and/or training, and then again on an annual basis. - Regular employees Supervisors shall complete a performance goal discussion for each employee at least annually.
+- Promotional Supervisors are to review each newly promoted or transferred employee at 30/60/90 days from date of effective date of new role and then again on an annual basis. - Refer to 30/60/90 day review plan above - Regular employees Supervisors shall conduct and document a performance goal review for each employee at least annually.